 Stabilizing the Fertile Crescent After the Fall of the Caliphate, Special Issue of Orbis 62:3 (Summer 2018)

-“After the Caliphate: Reassessing the Jihadi Threat and Stabilizing the Fertile Crescent” is a special project carried out by FPRI’s Program on the Middle East in 2017-18, and included a book, a thematic issue of Orbis: FPRI’s Journal of World Affairs (Summer 2018), three live FPRI events, and two podcasts meant to bring the insights of the project to a diverse audience in Washington D.C., Philadelphia, and on the web.
+“After the Caliphate: Reassessing the Jihadi Threat and Stabilizing the Fertile Crescent” was a special project carried out by FPRI’s Program on the Middle East in 2017-18, and included a book, a thematic issue of Orbis: FPRI’s Journal of World Affairs (Summer 2018), three live FPRI events, and two podcasts meant to bring the insights of the project to a diverse audience in Washington D.C., Philadelphia, and on the web.
 To learn more, click here.